case-prudolicce/case-prudolicce/README.md

 ## Hire Me

 If you're looking for a freelance programmer who's passionate about solving problems and creating innovative solutions, I'd love to hear from you!
 I have experience working independently and in teams, and I'm skilled at identifying and resolving technical issues.
-Here are a few things you should know about me:

-- I'm proficient in a variety of programming languages and technologies, and I'm always looking to expand my skill set.
-- I have experience working on a variety of projects, from small scripts to large-scale applications.
-- I'm a skilled problem-solver and have experience identifying and resolving technical issues.

 If you're interested in working with me, please don't hesitate to reach out.
-I'd love to hear more about your project and how I can
+I'd love to hear more about your project and how I can help you achieve your goals.